• Tech Tech

 Although nuclear power plants already exist, they operate using nuclear fission — the nuclear reaction where atoms are split apart.
 Nuclear fusion, on the other hand, occurs when two atoms slam together, mimicking the same process that powers the sun.

-If scientists can harness that power, it could provide virtually unlimited energy (without the same radioactive byproducts that come from nuclear fission), which is why some have dubbed it the future of clean energy.
+If scientists can harness that power, it could provide virtually unlimited energy (without the same level of radioactive byproducts that come from nuclear fission), which is why some have dubbed it the "holy grail" of clean energy.

 🗣️ Should we be pouring money into nuclear fusion technology?